Loading...

 Job shadowing (also called observation visits) is a type of Erasmus+ KA1 Staff Mobility where teachers, school leaders, or administrative staff spend 2-14 days observing practices at a partner school in another European country.

-Unlike structured training courses, job shadowing is a flexible, self-directed learning experience where you:
+Unlike structured training courses, job shadowing is a flexible, self-directed learning experience where you design your own observation program based on your professional development needs.

 | Feature | Job Shadowing | Structured Courses |